 Locally, an FRA database of train accidents or incidents by type from January 2013 through December 2017 reported one accident or incident occurring in Sheboygan County.
 This accident involved a train hitting a car at a railroad crossing in late August of 2017.
-There were no fatalities and one injury (the driver and sole occupant of the car).
+There were no fatalities and one injury (the driver, who was the sole occupant of the car).